 Turn off personal results

-You can also you turn off personal results.
+You can also turn off personal results.
 This will also disable other personalization features.
-You will then be ho.preferenceswever unable to search across content shared by your friends.
 If this does not matter much to you, you might want to turn it off.
 To do so, open your Search Settings.

 In the “Search plus Your World” section, select “Do not use personal results.”
 Click Save.

-Searches which are part of the Search plus Your World, like results from Google+ shared by your friends, Picasa albums, Google products, Search History, will no longer appear in your search results.
+Searches that are part of the Search plus Your World, like results from Google+ shared by your friends, Picasa albums, Google products, Search History, will no longer appear in your search results.

 After opting out, you’ll still see relevant ads, but Google won’t use additional information to personalize those ads on Google search and Gmail.